Can I Use Base Paint Without Tint? Step by Step Guide 2024

 Comparison between White Paint and Base Paint

 The primary paint is sold with the intention of mixing and tinting.
-On the other hand, you can use the white color without the need of mixing it.
+On the other hand, you can use the white color without the need to mix it.
 Base paints are less pigmented than pure white paints, helping achieve specific results and significantly influencing the end color.

 In my experience, You could still tint white paint to get the desired hue.
 White color may already include trace quantities of other shades, making it harder to tint white paint after the fact for a far more yellow-tinged white.